blurry16/cubeville-bans/README.md

                                                        .__.'
 ```
 <div align="center">

 # Literally archivation notice
 So I'm not going to make it as a GitHub archive just because if you'd like contribute to the code you can use issues or pull requests.
 Anyways, I'm not going to update .json and .csv files.
-Feel free to contact me in Telegram (https://t.me/blurry16).
+Feel free to contact me in [Telegram](https://t.me/blurry16).

 # WARNING: Players banned for inappropriate names will feature on this list.
 If you are uncomfortable with seeing them, do not scroll through bans.json and bans.csv